Costa Coffee in China

 In order to differentiate Costa Coffee from its strong competitors such as Starbucks or McCafé, Costa Coffee relies largely on local Chinese retailers.
 One of the recent moves included an agreement signed with the Beijing Hualian Group, a nationwide retailer.
 Costa Coffee also gives many authorities to its partners; as more it gives authorities, more the operations are efficient.

 Unlike Starbucks process, which follows the American way (or foreign way) of standardizing everything, Costa Coffee conducts a strong analysis of the local market in China and is open to change its offer according to its region and the taste of the people in that region.
 This strategy leads many Chinese consumers to give feedbacks saying, even in Shanghai and Beijing, Costa coffee tastes slightly different.
-Ye Xiaobo, the store manager of Costa Coffee 1912, said “Starbucks are more causal like the way Americans do while as for Costa Coffee, is more traditional, rigorous with more focus on the utensils”.
+Ye Xiaobo, the store manager of Costa Coffee 1912, said: “Starbucks are more casual like the way Americans do while as for Costa Coffee, is more traditional, rigorous with more focus on the utensils”.

 Costa Coffee also noticed that Chinese customers tend to be more comfortable sitting in a more private space while drinking coffee.
 Costa Coffee has been focussing on a smart way of arranging tables and chairs so that every customer will feel more at ease.